awsdocs/aws-security-hub-user-guide/doc_source/securityhub-accounts.md

    To add more accounts, enter the account ID and then choose **Add** for each account\.

    You can add multiple accounts at the same time by using a comma\-separated values \(CSV\) file\.
-Add the account ID for each account to add, and then choose **Upload list \(\.csv\)** to bulk\-add accounts\.
+Add the account ID and email address for each account to add, and then choose **Upload list \(\.csv\)** to bulk\-add accounts\.
 **Important**
 In your \.csv list, accounts must appear one per line\.
-The first line of the \.csv file must contain the following header, as shown in the following example: **Account ID**\.
-Each subsequent line must contain a valid account ID for the account to add\.
+The first line of the \.csv file must contain the following header, as shown in the following example: **Account ID,Email**\.
+Each subsequent line must contain a valid account ID and email address for the account to add\.
+Separate the account ID and email address with a comma\.

    ```
-   Account ID
+   Account ID,Email
-   111111111111
+   111111111111,user@example.com
    ```

 1. After you finish adding accounts, choose **Add**\.
 Then in the **Accounts to be added** section, choose **Next**\.